-A failure in the Barclays Bank Group's adherence to its cybersecurity policies, procedures or controls, employee malfeasance, and human, governance or technological error could also compromise the Barclays Bank Group's ability to successfully prevent and defend against cyberattacks.
+Inadequacies in, or failures in the adherence to, the Barclays Bank Group's cybersecurity policies, procedures or controls; failure to keep pace with evolving technology; instances of employee negligence, recklessness, malfeasance, poor password management, or susceptibility to social engineering; misconfigurations in technology and security infrastructure; authentication and access management lapses; imperfect control frameworks or operational effectiveness; and human, governance or technological error could also compromise the Barclays Bank Group's ability to successfully prevent and defend against cyberattacks.
 Furthermore, certain legacy technologies that are at or approaching end-of-life may not be able to maintain acceptable levels of security.
-The Barclays Bank Group has experienced cybersecurity incidents and near-misses in the past, and it is inevitable that additional incidents will occur in the future.
-Cybersecurity risks are expected to increase, due to factors such as the increasing demand across the industry and customer expectations for continued expansion of services delivered over the Internet; increasing reliance on Internet-based products, applications and data storage; the onset of AI, which may be used to facilitate increasingly sophisticated attacks; and changes in ways of working by the Barclays Bank Group's employees, contractors, and third party service providers and suppliers and their subcontractors as a long-term consequence of the COVID-19 pandemic.
-Bad actors have taken advantage of remote working practices and modified customer behaviours, exploiting the situation in novel ways that may elude defences.
-Additionally, geopolitical turmoil may serve to increase the risk of a cyberattack that could impact Barclays directly, or indirectly through its critical suppliers or national infrastructure.
-In recent years, the Barclays Bank Group has faced a heightened risk of cyberattack as a result of the conflicts in Eastern Europe and the Middle East.
+The Barclays Bank Group's assessment of its cybersecurity risk in 2024 highlighted an elevated cybersecurity risk profile, due to factors such as the onset of AI, which may be used to facilitate increasingly sophisticated attacks, including AI-enabled social engineering; ongoing work to address areas in need of enhancement identified through cybersecurity testing; bad actors' increasing ability to elude our defences and take advantage of customer and employee behaviours in novel ways; geopolitical turmoil that could impact the Barclays Bank Group directly, or indirectly through its critical suppliers or national infrastructure, including escalating conflicts in Eastern Europe and the Middle East.